 Dr. Ariel Rojas, MS, MA

 Ariel founded Transdiaspora Network in 2007.
 As an interdisciplinary cultural entrepreneur with more than 15 years of experience in the fields of mental health, HIV/AIDS, counseling and youth development, Ariel has in-depth knowledge of the Caribbean and Latino communities in the New York metropolitan area and their cultural nuances.
 He emigrated from Havana, Cuba, to the United States in 2000 as the first young Cuban researcher to be unanimously awarded Vassar College's Latin American Culture Fellowship, in the Hispanic Studies Department.
 Ariel holds a Masters degree in Sociocultural Anthropology from Columbia University, and a BA in Psychology and a Masters in Social Psychology from the University of Havana.
 He has earned Master-level credits at Columbia University with a concentration in Social Enterprise Management.
+In 2022, he received an honorary doctorate (Doctor Honoris Causa in Anthropology) from Universidad CUGS, Mexico.
 For his leadership, innovative and entrepreneurial effort as well as his social commitment to raise HIV/AIDS awareness, Ariel is the recipient of the New York State Department of Health Commissioner's Distinguished Service Award provided by the AIDS Institute.